opencog/atomspace/opencog/query/README.md

 ---------------

-The PatternMatch::imply() method implements a critical component for a forward chainer: it is able to accept, as input, an ImplicationLink, and return as output, a SetLink of the implicands.
-An ImplicationLink is basically an IF ...
+The PatternMatch::imply() method implements a critical component for a forward chainer: it is able to accept a BindLink, containing a pattern and a rewriting rule, and basically implement a form of IF ...
 THEN ... statement, expressed as an OpenCog hypergraph.

 Properly, one writes "IF ...
 THEN ..." as "IF predicate THEN implicand".
 The predicate is presumed to contain VariableNodes, while the implicand